 When making a payment, taxpayers should be sure to include a payment voucher.
 For those using tax software, vouchers can be printed out along with a copy of the return.
-Vouchers are also on the Division website: http://www.tax.ri.gov/forms/2017/Income/RI-1040V_m.pdf
+Vouchers are also on the Division website.

 FILING TIPS FOR PAPER RETURNS